On this page

 Commercial construction activities include building:

-About normal work hours for commercial construction noise
+Our advice for normal working hours for commercial construction

 The Civil construction, building and demolition guide (publication 1834), advises normal working hours for commercial construction and demolition site noise are: